SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.36.md

 #### Support added for updated service creation behavior [ID_39162]

-In DataMiner [10.4.5](xref:General_Feature_Release_10.4.5#not-possible-to-delete-a-service-created-via-an-srm-booking-when-it-had-been-assigned-a-name-that-was-already-being-used-id_38914) (as well as 10.3.0 [CU14] and 10.4.0 [CU2]), to prevent an issue when a service was created via an SRM booking and it had an error because the name was already in use by another object, new behavior was introduced when an SRM service is create with a name that already exists.
+In DataMiner [10.4.5](xref:General_Feature_Release_10.4.5#not-possible-to-delete-a-service-created-via-an-srm-booking-when-it-had-been-assigned-a-name-that-was-already-being-used-id_38914) (as well as 10.3.0 [CU14] and 10.4.0 [CU2]), to prevent an issue when a service was created via an SRM booking and it had an error because the name was already in use by another object, new behavior was introduced when an SRM service is created with a name that already exists.
 Previously, when an existing name was passed with a different ID, the existing service name was returned, while now an error is thrown.
-The SRM Solution has now been adapted to support this new behavior, while also remaining compatible with the previous behavior.
+The SRM framework has now been adapted to support this new behavior, while also remaining compatible with the previous behavior.

 #### Support for regular resources linked to elements in SRM_DiscoverResources script [ID_39187]